Getting your first real customer is a significant milestone for every entrepreneur.

 Paid advertising: Spending money to make money

-The best way to get targeted traffic quickly is through paid advertising.
+The best way to make money online is to get targeted traffic quickly through paid advertising.
 The good news is that many paid advertising channels allow you to pay per click.
 In some instances you can start with a budget as low as $10.

 Each advertising platform is different, and you should choose these channels based on who you’re targeting and how the tools allow you to reach potential buyers.
 If you're targeting specific countries, you might even want to check out which social networks are popular in certain markets.